personalrobotics/prpy/README.md

 2. `prpy.planning.base.MetaPlanner`: combines the output of multiple motion planners, each of which is a `BasePlanner` or another `MetaPlanner`

-Each planner has one or more *planning methods*, annotated with the `@PlanningMethod` decorator, that look like ordinary functions.
-However, unlike an ordinary function, calling a planning method clones the robot's environment into a *planning environment* associated with the planner.
-Planning occurs in the cloned environment to allow PrPy to run multiple planners in parallel and to paralellize planning and execution.
+Each planner has one or more *planning methods*, annotated with either the `@LockedPlanningMethod` or `@ClonedPlanningMethod decorator, that look like ordinary functions.
+However, unlike an ordinary function, calling a planning method either locks the robot environment or clones the robot's environment into a *planning environment* associated with the planner.
+Planning occurs in the locked or cloned environment to allow PrPy to run multiple planners in parallel and to paralellize planning and execution.
+In general, locked planning methods are used for calls that will terminate extremely quickly, while cloned planning methods are used for calls that might take a significant amount of time.

 For example, the following code will use OMPL to plan `robot`'s active DOFs from their current values to to the `goal_config` configuration: